 One of the toughest days of cycling on the tour, takes you up and over Steamboat Mountain to Tetsa River Ranch, the Cinnamon Bun Center of the Galactic Cluster (yes they are that good).
 The views from high a top Steamboat are awe inspiring, a fitting reward for the long gradual ascent.
-And of course a long winding descent to Tetsa River Ranch, a long time working ranch, whose kitchen puts out great homemade breads and artisan meats, which we will enjoy at our dinner BBQ.
+And of course an enjoyable winding descent to Tetsa River Ranch, a long time working ranch, whose kitchen puts out great homemade breads and artisan meats, which we will enjoy at our dinner BBQ.

-One last day in the mountains, cycling from Toad River to beautiful Munch Lake Provincial Park.
-The last couple of days the Alaska Highway follows much of the original winding route and today holds true.
-The final miles follow right along the lake shore (literally inches away), a dramatic landscape to finish the day. the short 36 miles of today's ride leaves ample time to relax on the lake.
+One last day in the mountains, cycling from Toad River to beautiful Muncho Lake Provincial Park.
+For the last couple of days the Alaska Highway followed much of the original winding route and today stays true to form.
+The final miles follow right along the lake shore (literally inches away), a dramatic landscape to finish the day.
+The short 36 miles of today's ride leaves ample time to relax on the lake.

-Relaxation beckons us today, with a short morning ride to Liard Hot Sprigs in store.
-This natural hot spring surrounded by lush forests, ferns & orchids is a rather unique environment along the highway and a favorite stopping off point since the highway was first surveyed. keep your eyes peeled for Woods Bison and Black Bears which are frequently seen along the roadsides here.
+Relaxation beckons us today, with a short morning ride to Liard Hot Springs in store.
+This natural hot spring surrounded by lush forests, ferns & orchids is a rather unique environment along the highway and a favorite stopping off point since the highway was first surveyed.
+Keep your eyes peeled for Woods Bison and Black Bears which are frequently seen along the roadsides here.

 The bikes get the day off today, as we shuttle to Watson Lake, another small reminder of civilization.
 You have the day free to explore Watson lake, perhaps visit the sign post forest with its thousands of city signs, or perhaps the Northern Light Theatre & Space Museum.

-We will shuttle out of town to avoid the heavier traffic coming into the city to the tiny village of Champagne, a First Nation settlement.
+We will shuttle out of town to the tiny village of Champagne, a First Nation settlement, to avoid the heavier traffic coming into the city.
 As you pedal down the Alaska Highway, the snow covered peaks of the St Elias Range start popping into view as you crest each small hill.
 Our goal for tonight is the small outdoor town of Haines Junction, sitting at the foot of this majestic mountain range, home to Canada's tallest peaks.
 Perhaps a rendezvous at Mile 1016 Pub for some local craft beers from the Yukon.

 Today we are enroute to the turquoise waters of Kluane lake which runs along the foothills of the St Elias Mountains.
 Kluane Lake which formed due to a change in the river's flow caused by a glacier, has once again seen it water source reverse, as that glacier receded.
 We will relax tonight in the town of Destruction Bay overlooking the lake.